 For a thorough breakdown, check out NATHO’s most recent travel tax FAQs.

 So What Does All This Mean?

 If you are interested in extending your travel contract as well as your patient and nurse relationship, the biggest piece of advice we can offer is communication.
 The earlier you can communicate with your recruiter the better chance you will have of staying in one location longer as a traveling nurse.
 And be sure you speak with a tax accountant and understand all the nuances and your specific tax situation.

 If you are looking to get started on taking your first travel assignment, be sure you check out the job description of a travel nurse to guarantee you can provide the best patient care at your hospital.
 After you check all the boxes, we hope you will consider Host for your travel nursing needs.

 About Host Healthcare

-Host Healthcare is an award-winning healthcare staffing company focusing on travel nurse and travel allied.
+Host Healthcare is an award-winning healthcare staffing company focusing on travel nurses and travel allies.
 Our purpose is to make Host Healthcare a place with the highest employee engagement score in San Diego.
 A place where people are passionate about what they do and who they do it with.
 Our mission is to help our employees and travelers To Live Better.
 If you are ready to take your nursing profession to the next level and work in new healthcare facilities across America, Host Healthcare is here to help.